ericjfenton/calculator/README.md

 20. Program includes method to display numbers over 999 with comma.
 Fail
 21. Entry of "1234" displays 1,234.
 Fail
 22. Entry of "1234567" displays 1,234,567.
 Fail
 23. Entry of decimal displays in output area.
-Fail
+Pass
 24. Second entry of decimal is ignored.
-Fail
+Pass
 25. Entry of operators second time in a row is ignored.
 Passed
 26. Entry of equals without two operands and operator is ignored.
-Fail
+Pass